ryoon/oracle-json-api-jruby/README.md

-# Convert a query in SQL for Oracle Database to JSON
+# Convert a query in SQL for Oracle Database to JSON/CSV

 This program converts a result from Oracle Database to JSON/CVS format.